puppetlabs/puppetlabs-firewall/README.markdown

 #### jump

-Action to perform when filter is matched.
+Action to perform when filter is matched for iptables.
 Can be one of:

-* ACCEPT
-* DROP
 * QUEUE
 * RETURN
-* REJECT
 * DNAT
 * SNAT
 * LOG
 * MASQUERADE
 * REDIRECT

-Or this can be a user defined chain.

-The default value is 'ACCEPT'.
+But any valid chain name is allowed.

+For the values ACCEPT, DROP and REJECT you must use the generic 'action' parameter.
+This is to enfore the use of generic parameters where possible for maximum cross-platform modelling.

+If you set both 'accept' and 'jump' parameters, you will get an error as only one of the options should be set.

 ### Interface Matching Properties